 If everyone has access to the blockchain and can edit it, what if someone were to edit the transaction details of a block or add some amount of new cryptocurrency to the chain?
 How is it safe then?

 Let’s take an example to understand this better.
-Assume that currently, a blockchain has 10 blocks.
-Adam has traded all the cryptocurrency in his account and ends up with $0.
+Assume that a blockchain has 10 blocks.
+Adam has a balance of $0.
 He decides to add $100 dollars to his account by editing the 4th block in his copy of the blockchain.
 This is near to impossible.
-Because, the blockchain is coded in such a way that there are only two ways in which a person can get cryptocurrency added into their account:
+Because there are only two ways in which a person can get cryptocurrency added into their account:

-- Another person, who has cryptocurrency sends some amount of their cryptocurrency into your account.
+- Actual transaction: Another person, who has cryptocurrency sends some amount of their cryptocurrency into your account.

-- There is a pre-decided rule on which the entire blockchain of a cryptocurrency runs.
-Do you remember that even if a slight change is made to the details recorded in a block, the cryptographically calculated hash/reference number for that transaction also changes?
-Well, it is not easy to calculate this number.
-It involves a cryptographic puzzle to calculate a number called ‘Nonce (number used only once)‘, which in turn will generate a VALID hash for the transaction.
-Everyone in the network competes with each other to find the ‘Nonce’ number.
-Since huge amounts of electricity and equipment is required to do the calculation, the blockchain is programmed to generate new cryptocurrency coins that are rewarded to the first person that finds the Nonce number.
+- Pre-Decided Rule: It isn’t easy to generate the hash/reference number for a block.
+It involves solving a cryptographic puzzle to calculate a number called ‘Nonce (number used only once)‘, which in turn will generate a VALID hash for the transaction.
+Network participants compete with each other to calculate the ‘Nonce’ number.
+This calculation requires large huge amounts of electricity and equipment.
+Therefore, the system generates new cryptocurrency coins to reward the first person who finds the ‘Nonce’ number.
 This program is what gives value to any cryptocurrency coin, because efforts were put to generate these coins.

 If Adam is adamant about changing block #4, he has to update and generate a valid hash for all blocks from block #4 through block #10.
-This new chain must also be updated across all the other participants in a network.
+After that, all network participants should also validate the new chain.
 This whole process is very expensive as it needs getting everybody in the network to spend huge amounts of electricity and equipment to run a different chain, which is much higher than the actual money anyone could make by changing transactions.
 This is why it is near to impossible for anyone to hack a blockchain system.

 How to buy cryptocurrency?

 The easiest way to purchase a cryptocurrency is through an exchange platform.
 When you create an account on an exchange platform, you will have an ‘exchange wallet’, that stores your cryptocurrencies.
 You first need to buy bitcoin using your fiat currency (government-issued currency like INR, USD, EUR).
-Bitcoins can then be used to buy other cryptocurrencies like ethereum.
+You can use your bitcoins to buy other cryptocurrencies like ethereum.
 Keep in mind, you can buy cryptocurrencies in fractions.
 The smallest fraction of bitcoin that can be bought is 0.00000001.